Abortion rights proposed for Maryland Constitution

 Jones and others are also pushing legislation to require insurance companies and Medicaid to cover abortion without co-payments or deductibles, a change they say would speed access to the procedure by removing financial barriers.

-Three states forbid co-payments for abortions through private insurers, according the Guttmacher Institute, which advocates for reproductive rights.
+Three states forbid co-payments for abortions through private insurers, according to the Guttmacher Institute, which advocates reproductive rights.
 Several states use state tax dollars to subsidize abortion for women on Medicaid.

-Another bill would expand which medical practitioners can do the procedure to include physician assistants, nurse practitioners and midwives.
+Another bill would expand which medical practitioners can perform the procedure to include physician assistants, nurse practitioners and midwives.
 Noting that 70 percent of Maryland counties do not have a single abortion provider, Del.
 Ariana B. Kelly (D-Montgomery) said the expansion was critical to provide abortion services, particularly if demand rises because the procedure is outlawed elsewhere.

-Republican lawmakers in Maryland have filed about a half dozen bills seeking to curtail abortion this year.
-Some bar the procedure outright, require a 24-hour waiting period, or restrict certain types of abortions.
+Republican lawmakers in Maryland have filed about a half-dozen bills seeking to curtail abortion this year.
+Some bar the procedure outright, require a 24-hour waiting period or restrict certain types of abortions.

 Republican Gov. Larry Hogan personally opposes abortion but has called law on the matter settled in Maryland.
-The governor has power to veto proposed laws passed by the legislature, but would have no role in a ballot initiative approved and sent to voters.
+The governor has the power to veto proposed laws passed by the legislature, but would have no role in a ballot initiative approved and sent to voters.